amast09/blog/content/blog/apple-pay-certificates.md

-+++
+---
-date = "2017-11-30T21:00:35-05:00"
+date: "2017-11-30T21:00:35-05:00"
-title = "Command Line Apple Pay CSR's" description = "Creating Apple Pay, Payment Processing Certificate Requests from the Command Line" tags = [ "openssl", "ios" ] categories = [ "Development", "iOS", "How To" ]
+title: "Command Line Apple Pay CSR's"
+description: "Creating Apple Pay, Payment Processing Certificate Requests from the Command Line"
-+++
+tags: [ "openssl", "ios" ]
+categories: [ "Development", "iOS", "How To" ]
+type: "post"
+---

 Setting up Apple Pay is a simple process when using a payment processor that accepts Apple Pay (Square, Stripe, ect).